MusicGivesMeLife/BiblePass/README.md

 * Tries singular and plural forms for Revelation/Revelations and Psalm/Psalms
 * Uses both numeral and word forms for chapter/verse numbers

+## Input
+* ./bibleTaxonomy.csv - CSV list of every book-chapter-verse of the bible in order

 ## Output
 * ./Lists/`book of the Bible`.txt - Simple wordlist from each book of the Bible
 * ./Lists/Jesus.txt - Variations C/nc/AC of "jesus" combined with bible chapter/verse numbers